 For more than a decade, education reform policies in the United States like No Child Left Behind have been met with heavy criticisms as student achievement is measured only by standardized multiple-choice tests.
 According to a survey by Teachers Network, only 3% of teachers in all 50 states think No Child Left Behind helps them teach more efficiently.
 Parents in many districts complain that the system encourages educators to “teach to the test” or game the system, resulting uncreative and unbalanced education.
 Students who could achieve more are held to the same standards and aren’t encouraged to advance.

-Consideration #4: Statistically speaking, homeschooled children do very well in college.
+Consideration #4: Statistically speaking, homeschooled children are well prepared for college and do very well.

 Home education, by contrast, grants children a unique privilege: customized, hands-on teaching that meets each child exactly where he or she is.
 This is a huge benefit for both the child who has the potential to be academically accelerated as well as the child who struggles with learning disabilities.
 And the statistics demonstrate the benefits: